mozilla/cbindgen/docs.md

 # default: false
 cpp_compat = false

-# A list of lines to add verbatim after the includes block
+# A block of text to add verbatim after the includes block
 after_includes = "#define VERSION 1"